joetainment/bill-and-buck/story__main__chapter__burt_makes_a_mistake.md

 The thing about galaxies, and even the stars and planets in them, is that there are just so many of them.
 It's really easy to lose count.
 Yep, it can be a real challenge keeping up with all of them.
 If your space folding gets sloppy, if you fail to account for just one tiny little galaxy off in the corner of the universe...

 Oh no!
-Your whole plan go sideways real fast,  and well... things break.
+Your whole plan goes sideways real fast,  and well... things break.

 Now of course, in day-to-day life, things go wrong and things break all the time.
 For example: If you're riding a skateboard and you get distracted, you might break something, but it's usually not that bad, because skateboards just don't go that fast.